 Our centerpiece scripture is II Timothy 2:15.
 We also embrace the autonomy of the church in her ability to meet the needs of the life of her congregation and community as we are lead by the spirit of God in the word of God.

 If we have nothing else, we have hope.
-Whether you're facing a personal hurdle or sifting through a global crisis, our leadership team is equipped the biblical insight and compassion to help you persevere.
+Whether you're facing a personal hurdle or sifting through a global crisis, our leadership team is equipped with the biblical insight and compassion to help you persevere.
+Learn more about Pastor Lindsay here.

 In the Beginning